lqueryvg/sud/README.md

 ### Cells, Rows, Columns, Boxes

-Each puzzle cell contains a value from 1 to 9.
-Cells are arranged in a grid of 9 rows and 9 columns.
-The grid is divided into nine non-overlapping 3x3 boxes.
+- Each puzzle cell contains a value from 1 to 9.

+- Cells are arranged in a grid of 9 rows and 9 columns.

-Note: Different sized grids (4x4, 9x9, 16x16, etc) are only partially supported; specifically the cell values when reading from a string or file must be 1 character, but internally the values in each cell are expected to be 1 up to the box width squared.
-This obviously wouldn't work for 16x16 grids.
+- The top left cell of the grid is at row 0, column 0.

+- Cells are named "Cell00", "Cell01" etc and include their row / column
+  coordinate.

+- The grid is divided into nine non-overlapping 3x3 boxes.

 ### Candidates

 The set of possible values for a cell when the cell value is not yet known.